 – for sharing his decades-long China experience and suggesting important literature, including Peter Frankopan’s classic Silk Road book.

 Discounts and other economic support

 Ljungberg Artist in Lund

-– discount on artist materials and paints
+– discount on artist materials, paints etc. – and much good advice.

 Practical help with many different things

-Kristofer Wamling, Lund & Helena Holmkrantz, Lund:
+Kristofer Wamling & Helena Holmkrantz, Lund:

 – for converting my 1983 China Kodachrome photos to jpg format.